swish0621/3308-Project/README.md

 The frontend will run on [http://localhost:3000](http://localhost:3000)

 ### 3. Usage
-- Open the frontend URL in your browser.
+- Open the frontend URL in Firefox.
 - Enter a game title to analyze sentiment and view live data.

 ---